exetico/Toit_ESP32_Testrun_Workspace/README.md

 You've found my personal notes, on how to use the solutions from Toit.io - Jaguar and the toit-lang.

+## Work in progress

+This project is currently in a "work in progress" state.
+It's somewhat working, but finetuning and clean must be done, before this should be used in a final product.

+You're more than welcome to create a PR, if you have any suggestions on how to both improve, refactor an optimize the current solution, or maybe even "tune" the settings and calibration for the VL53L0X.

 ## Links

 **Toit standard libraries**: [https://libs.toit.io/](https://libs.toit.io/)